Should You Buy a Rocket Espresso Machine?

 Who the Rocket R58 suits best.

-Enjoys fine-tuning and having precise control over espresso results
+Enjoys fine-tuning and wants precise control over espresso results

 Makes coffee frequently, including multiple drinks in a row, and values shot-to-shot consistency